LivInTheLookingGlass/Euler/c/README.md

 ## Dependencies

 I try to keep the dependencies of this project as small as possible, except for test plugins.
 At the moment there are no non-test dependencies for this section.

+Note that there are optional test that leverage the Python infrastructure.
+If you want these tests to work you need to go to the python folder and run `make dependencies` or define the [`NO_OPTIONAL_TESTS`](#no-slow-tests) environment variable.

+## Environment Variables

+### COMPILER_OVERRIDE

+If this variable is defined, it should contain a comma-separated list of the compilers you would like to test from the following list (case insensitive):

+* cl
+* clang
+* gcc
+* icc (not yet supported)
+* pcc (not yet supported)
+* tcc

+### GCC_OVERRIDE

+If this variable is defined, it should hold a string representing the `gcc` binary you would like to use.
+One case you may want this in is on OSX, where `gcc` is often remapped to `clang`

+### NO_OPTIONAL_TESTS

+If this variable is defined, the test suite will skip any tests which require code from the python folder.

+### NO_SLOW

+If this variable is defined, problems in the known_slow group will not be tested.